eddelbuettel/tidycpp/vignettes/motivation.md

 - no macros are being used.

 Note that the use of `Rcpp::export` does not imply use of Rcpp data structures.
-We simply take advantaged of the tried and true code generation to make it easy to call the example from R. You can copy either example into a temporary file and use `Rcpp::sourceCpp("filenameHere")` on it to run the example.
+We simply take advantage of the tried and true code generation to make it easy to call the example from R. You can copy either example into a temporary file and use `Rcpp::sourceCpp("filenameHere")` on it to run the example.